zieka/cas/developer/Contributor-Guidelines.md

 Reporting an issue and hoping/waiting for someone else to magically come along and spend time, money and energy to provide a fix for you is never an acceptable strategy.
 Quit waiting for the light at the end of the tunnel and light it yourself.

 If you insist on being treated like a user, you then need to revisit and realign expectations with [folks and resources](https://apereo.github.io/cas/Support.html) that can provide you with the treatment you need.
-All of the work that goes into the development of a rich comprehensive software platform is almost exclusively done on a voluntary basis.
-Therefor, if you have expectations that resemble something of a commercial support agreement with clauses that include promises, guarantee, SLAs and follow-ups, you simply need to level up with an entity that actually provides that sort of functionality.
+All of the work that goes into the development of a rich comprehensive software platform is almost exclusively done voluntarily.
+Therefore, if you have expectations that resemble something of a commercial support agreement with clauses that include promises, guarantees, SLAs and follow-ups, you simply need to level up with an entity that actually provides that sort of functionality.

 ## I have an idea; It would be nice if...